gbl08ma/utilities/README.md

   - **Function key color adjuster** - change the color of the function key labels throughout the OS.

   - **System information viewer** - view the OS and bootloader version and timestamps, calculator model information, Renesas CPU version registers and the unique device ID.
+You can also view the current user information (as set on the System menu and displayed during power-off) and its history, including "passwords".

   - **Calculator lock** - "lock" the calculator with a password to avoid having curious people messing around with your calculator.
 Not suitable as a high-security lock (for now, it's easy to bypass).
 You can set Utilities to turn off the calculator after locking.
 And after unlocking, you can set it to open Run-Mat or ask you if you want.
 To return from Run-Mat back to Utilities, press Shift and Exit at the same time.

     - If you fear that the lock function may cause problems at some point (e.g. locking yourself out during an exam), contact gbl08ma for instructions on how to disable it.

   - **Add-in manager** - allows for hiding add-ins from the Main Menu without uninstalling them, when they are not necessary.
 Currently it is an unstable feature due to OS limitations, sometimes causing system errors.
+This functionality is only available when the advanced tools option is enabled.

   - Save the current time to the alpha/Basic variable T. This is useful for doing calculations around a certain time.
 Press the XoT key on the home screen to call the functionality.